Azure/ResourceModules/docs/wiki/PipelinesUsage.md

 <img src="./media/pipelineNew5.png" alt="Register new pipeline step 5" height="240">

-Finally, _Azure DevOps_ should show you the pipeline fil you created.
+Finally, _Azure DevOps_ should show you the pipeline file you created.
 The last thing you have to do is to either select 'Run' on the top right (which will save & run the pipeline), or click the little arrow next to it and just save the pipeline.

 Once saved you can also re-name / move the pipeline in the same view.
 However, this only works once you saved the pipeline at least once.